Introduction:

 7) Health & Hydration:

-Traveling to a new destination can bring up concerns like safety, understanding local transport, language barriers, and managing unexpected costs.
+Traveling to a new destination can bring up concerns like mastering long-haul flights, understanding local transport, language barriers, and managing unexpected costs.
 This guide aims to address all these concerns, providing actionable tips and insights to make your visit smoother and more enjoyable.
 From safe travel options to cultural etiquette and budgeting advice, you’ll be well-equipped to explore Santo Domingo with ease and confidence.

 A Taste of Dominican Republic: Local Cuisine & Dining